liufengyun/hashdiff/README.md

 HashDiff
 =========

-HashDiff is a ruby library to to compute the smallest difference between two hashes.
+HashDiff is a ruby library to compute the smallest difference between two hashes.

 Requirements
 ------------